ACCEPTING NEW CLIENTS • IN-PERSON THERAPY IN LOUISVILLE • VIRTUAL THERAPY THROUGHOUT KENTUCKY

 • Mindfulness invites us to increase our awareness of our thoughts, feelings, and actions.
 You may think about breathing exercises or meditation practices when you think of mindfulness (and these are great!), but mindfulness is also a way of being in the world.
 A mindfulness mindset allows you to interrupt automatic reactions such as fight, flight, or freeze that can lead to anxiety and fear.
 In pausing these reactions, you can then make conscious and mindful decisions about how you want to respond to any given situation.

 • I value inclusivity and strive to provide culturally competent therapy, recognizing that issues that present themselves in therapy are likely informed by larger contexts and systems (family, cultural, societal, etc.)—including awareness of issues related to power, privilege, and marginalization.
-I have always been interested in and continue to educate myself about the diversity of the human experience—cultural values/practices, race, ethnicity, religion/spirituality, sexual orientation, gender identity/expression, social class, and ability.
-I bring this curiosity with me to the therapy room, while honoring you as the expert in your own experience.
+I continually educate myself about the diversity of the human experience—cultural values/practices, race, ethnicity, religion/spirituality, sexual orientation, gender identity/expression, social class, neurodiversity, and ability—and how these may intersect with each other.
+I bring curiosity and trainint with me to the therapy room, while honoring you as the expert in your own experience.

 • Strengths-based therapy involves exploring your strengths, resources (personality traits, skills, social support, vocational training, etc.), and resilience.
-Even in your most difficult moments when you feel as though you are doing everything “wrong,” I believe you have strengths and resources available to you, even if they have been hiding for some time or your whole life—we will work together to (re)discover them!
+In your most difficult moments when you may feel as though you are doing everything “wrong,” I believe you have strengths and resources available to you, even if they have been hiding for some time or your whole life.
+We will work together to (re)discover them!

 • Depending on your needs and desired outcomes for therapy, I adapt my therapeutic approach for your specific situation and personality.
-I most often utilize acceptance and commitment therapy (ACT), and emotionally-focused therapy and narrative therapy.
-I am also trained in levels 1 & 2 of Gottman Method Relationship Therapy (couples) and have completed a certificate program in Somatic Embodiment & Nervous System Regulation Strategies.
+I most often utilize acceptance and commitment therapy (ACT), emotionally-focused therapy, and narrative therapy.
+I am also trained in levels 1 & 2 of Gottman Method Relationship Therapy and have completed a certificate program in Somatic Embodiment & Nervous System Regulation Strategies.

 Ready to Get Started?

-Read through my website to see if you resonate with my focus areas and approach to therapy.
-Please also review my rates and FAQs to learn more about my therapy practice and to make sure the services I provide align with your goals.
+Check out my website.
+See if you resonate with my focus areas and approach to therapy.
+You can read more about me here.
+Please also review my rates and FAQs to make sure the services I provide align with your goals.

-After our phone call, if we both decide we are a good fit to work together, we will schedule your first session.
-I will send you paperwork to complete prior to our first session.
+Schedule a session.
+At the end of our phone call, if we both decide we are a good fit to work together, we will schedule your first session.
+I will email you a link to complete paperwork prior to our first session.

 The Mindfulness Center